zieren/wasted-youth-tracker/README.md

 ### Platforms

 The biggest deficit from a user's perspective is that Wasted Youth Tracker currently only covers the Windows platform.
-But the design puts most complexity on the server to simiplify porting the client to other platforms.
+But the design puts most complexity on the server to simplify porting the client to other platforms.
 The following platforms are on my radar:

 * Android phone/tablet, Amazon Fire Kids Tablet
 * Consoles like PS4, XBox etc. (Sony has its own parental control system that tracks time, maybe querying that from the server would work.)